LibraryOfCongress/viewshare/docs/ecosystem.rst

             * Type of data (CSV file, MODS file, etc.)
             * Descriptions of the data properties which are compatible with exhibit
     * freemix.dataset.augment
+        * Stores and provides augmentation patterns for dataset cells.
+For example, a DataSet data cell may contain a list of values separated by a comma.
+This app provides a pattern that recognizes comma separated data and parses it accordingly.
     * freemix.exhibit
     * freemix.exhibit.share